-Disco is the founder of Labyrinths Journeys and helps people start a new chapter in their life.
+Disco is the founder of Labyrinths Journeys and helps you start a new chapter in your life.

 When a new life is calling it often comes with doubts and uncertainties.
-Disco helps people to overcome the uncertainties.
-He shows his clients a path that leads them to live the life that fits to who they truly are.
+Will this work?
+Should I really go for it?
+What will my peers think?
+Where should I even start?
+Disco empowers you to overcome these uncertainties.
+He lights his clients a path that leads them to live the life that fits to who they truly are.

 Michael Gerharz: What’s so difficult about starting a new chapter in life?
-What keeps so many people of doing that important step?
+What keeps so many people from doing that important step?

 Disco: The main thing is fear of the unknown.
 You might be in a place where you’re not necessarily happy or you’re waking up in the morning and you’re not full of excitement.
 It’s hard to wake up.
-You keep hitting the snooze button and just kind of delaying as much as you can your day, cause you’re not really passionate about what you want to do.
+You keep hitting the snooze button and just kind of delaying your day as much as you can because you’re not really passionate about what you want to do.
 You’re not really excited about what you’re about to do.
-So, at that point, you have a decision to make whether to change something or just kind of stick with what’s familiar and has been working so far.
+At that point, you have a decision to make whether to change something or just kind of stick with what’s familiar and has been working so far.

 I think, the fear of the unknown and uncertainty about what that change could lead to is what’s holding a lot of people back.

-The next step, I think after you’re already at a point that you realize: “Okay, this can’t keep going on.
+When you’re already at a point that you realize: “Okay, this can’t keep going on.
 I can’t keep going on like this forever.
-I need to change something.”
-Then I think the next thing that’s holding people back is that they don’t know how to go about it, they don’t have the tools.
+I need to change something.” then, I think, what’s holding people back is that they don’t know how to go about it, they don’t have the tools.
 This is where I want to help people take that leap.

 The last part, which is kind of the more technical part, is how to build habits.
 Basically, what we are able to do is a result of habits.
 If I have a goal and I want to become a marathon runner, I’m not going to become one, unless I show up every day and do the work to become one and train myself.
 And that’s true not just for physical things but also for the type of person I want to show up as and be in the world.
 If I want to be calm and decide that meditation is key for that then I need to show up every day and do the meditation.
 I started saying that this is the technical part because there are really very simple and clear ways of building habits that make the process a lot less intimidating than people often tend to think.